-At Burn Spot B is a dense stand of Ceanothus papillosus shrubs.
-Ceanothus is twiggy, dense, oily, and burns long and wonderfully hot, an important source of cooking fuel for the local tribes.
-It is a nitrogen fixer and thus grows fast, but it is hard to confine to patches.
+At Burn Spot B is a dense stand of Ceanothus papillosus.
+Ceanothus is twiggy, dense, oily, and burns long and wonderfully hot.
+It was an important source of cooking fuel for local tribes.
+It is a nitrogen fixer and thus grows fast, but it is hard to confine to patches because it expels seed about 10 feet.
 It is an attractive forage for deer and antelope but would provide cover for lurking mountain lions and bears (the kind of thing one would want to confine along a trail used as a trade route).
 Ceanothus is a fire follower and its seed can remain viable for many years.
-That it has never shown itself at any of the other burn spots on this slope is significant.
-It suggests that the other locations on this slope which did not have a Ceanothus response had a stable vegetative configuration with no succession from forbs to chaparral for many years, possibly indicating a history of regular disturbance.
+That it has never shown itself at any of the other burn spots on this slope suggests that the other locations on this slope which did not have a Ceanothus response had a stable vegetative configuration with no succession from forbs to chaparral for many years, possibly indicating a history of regular disturbance.
 So, If this was for fuel, where was the camp?
 I suspect it was on the end of the ridge above.
 It has a great view and would be advantageous for a small party to defend, as you will see.

-"blue dicks," with their starchy edible bulbs.
-This was the first instance in which I recognized possible evidence of aboriginal proto-agriculture.
+This is at Burn Spot C. In this location, once we removed the weeds, again up came clover.
+Then, a few years later, up came scads of "blue dicks," with their starchy edible bulbs.
+This was the first instance in which I recognized possible evidence of aboriginal protoagriculture.
 Here, there has never been a sprout from any shrub, soap lily, or death camas in 10 years since we got rid of the weeds, suggesting that only blue dicks grew here for a very long time.
 Nor are there blue dicks elsewhere on this ridge.
-Above are four-year-old sprouts that have yet to mature sufficiently to flower.
+Above are four-yearold sprouts that have yet to mature sufficiently to flower.
 In this soil, it took two more years and warm rains to bloom in 2015.

-then back up) but in the summer it is only a sluggish dribble, hardly what one would expect to be safe drinking water with animals using it too.
+The Indian trail follows a ridge that is very hot and dry in summertime.
+The nearest stream is about a half mile down a steep hill (and then back up) but in the summer it is only a sluggish dribble, hardly what one would expect to be safe drinking water with animals using it too.
 Importantly, besides starch, blue dicks produce a "contractile root," effectively a crunchy bag of fresh and safe water.
 No wonder early American explorers disparagingly called the Indians "diggers," probably while suffering diarrhea after drinking from streams.

-for some 18 hours to be edible.
+Just below the blue dicks at Burn Spot C are soap lilies.
+This plant was a staple of the Sayante diet, albeit the bulbs required roasting for some 18 hours to be edible.
 Hence, one wonders why they would be grown along a trade route where people normally would not wish to tarry for cooking, while regular burning would render adequate fuel wood a scarce commodity.
 So, why grow "soap root" here if there's no immediate use for them?
 They just might keep you from making a fatal mistake.